 The trail is accompanied by Deodar forest and one can hear the stream flowing nearby the whole trail.
 A popular way of doing this trek is going up via Dharamkot and coming down via Bhagsunag waterfall.

 This place has been a tourist attraction for a long time; and due to excessive littering, the government has recently banned overnight camping there.
-There are few cafes en-route which are still operating including the Snowline Café.
+There are a few cafes en-route which are still operating including the Snowline Café.
 So, take your camping gear and plan a trip to Triund as it is totally worth it.
 Ask the officials where you could camp and they’ll be happy to help.
 Mcleodganj from the top can also be seen well lit.

-After the ban, people prefer a day hike to the top and race back down till the sundown.
+After the ban, people prefer a day hike to the top and race back down till sundown.
 It is a good idea since camping facilities have been abolished at Triund.

 While coming back from or going to Triund, Bhagsunag falls is the one to look out for.
 The waterfall is located at a distance of 2 kilometers from Mcleodganj and can be reached by taking a short stroll.
 It is famous among the tourists for its water spring and the Shiv Temple nearby.
 The waterfall is hardly 20 meters high and is surrounded by trees.
 One can easily take a dip into the waterfall and have some Chai and Pakodas at the nearby café afterward.